Tony Ford (footballer, born 1959)

 Anthony Ford MBE (born 14 May 1959) is an English former footballer.
 Through most of his career, Ford was a right-sided midfielder, but in later years, he was converted to right-back.
 In a career that spanned 27 years, across four decades, Ford played 931 league matches, which is the all-time record for matches played in the English league by an outfield player.
-He is one of three outfield players in English football to have ever passed 1,000 games in competitive matches (including league, cup and for Graham Alexander also national team games), the others being Scott McGleish and Graham Alexander.
+He is one of five outfield players in English football to have ever passed 1,000 games in competitive matches (including league, cup and for Graham Alexander also national team games), the others being Scott McGleish, Graham Alexander, Jamie Cureton, Stuart Pearce and Neil Redfearn.

 Career

 Playing career

-Ford began his career at his hometown club Grimsby Town, where he made his first-team debut as a 16-year-old in October 1975.
+Ford began his career at his hometown club Grimsby Town when he made his first-team debut as a 16-year-old on 4th October 1975 in an away game against Walsall.
+Ford is of mixed heritage (his father was a Black Barbadian) and he was the first Black player to play for the club.
 He spent 11 years at Blundell Park, where he made his name as one of the most talented players outside the top division.
 In 1986, he left Grimsby.
 He first had a short loan spell at Sunderland, and later joined Stoke in a permanent deal.

 Ford spent two and a half years at Stoke, before being transferred to West Bromwich Albion midway through the 1988–89 season.
 After three years at The Hawthorns, he rejoined Grimsby in late 1991.
 His second spell at Blundell Park lasted three seasons, and he left the club at the end of the 1993–94 season, having played 423 league games for the club, which at the time placed him second on the club's career appearance list behind Keith Jobling.

 In 1994, Ford joined Grimsby's arch-rivals Scunthorpe, where he played two seasons.
 After a short spell at non-league side Barrow, he was asked by Steve Parkin, a former teammate at Stoke and West Bromwich Albion, who had recently been appointed manager at Mansfield, to become his assistant.
 This allowed Ford to continue his playing career, and in early 1999, he played his 825th career league game, breaking Terry Paine's record for career appearances by an outfield player.